deleonio/poc-flexible-web-application-architecture/README.md

 ### E2E-Test

-Execute all e2e tests with `yarn e2e` or `yarn e2e -e headless` for running headless.
+Execute all e2e tests with `npm run e2e` or `npm run e2e -- -e headless` for running headless.

 ## Documentation

 [Storybook] is a realy nice tool to document the components and there usage.

-- `yarn storybook:serve` for serve the documentation
+- `npm run storybook:serve` for serve the documentation
-- `yarn storybook:build` for build the documentation
+- `npm run storybook:build` for build the documentation

 ## Open topics